Leave of Absence

 The School can legally grant short-term leave for family reasons.
-It is for the Head to determine the reasonableness.
+It is for the Head to determine this.

 Dental and medical appointments would constitute an authorised absence.
-However, the school would always ask that appointments are made before or after school whenever possible.
-Pupils must sign out at the office when leaving the site for an appointment during the day and sign in when returning.
+However, we would always ask that appointments are made before or after school whenever possible.
+Pupils must sign out at Pastoral Base when leaving the site for an appointment during the day and sign in when returning.